 Team member Rodrigo Ibata (also at University of Strasbourg) led the discovery of this stream, among others, by employing a computer algorithm to the massive data set collected by the European Space Agency’s Gaia satellite.
 The team then followed up with multiple ground-based telescopes, ultimately obtaining detailed spectroscopy of eight stars using the Gemini-North telescope on Mauna Kea, Hawai‘i, and the Gran Telescopio Canarias on La Palma in the Canary Islands.

-The spectra confirmed earlier estimates: The stars of this disintegrated cluster have extremely low metallicities, just 0.05% of that found in the Sun — much lower than found in any existing globular cluster to date.
+The spectra confirmed earlier estimates: The stars of this disintegrated cluster have extremely low metallicities, less than 0.05% of that found in the Sun — much lower than found in any existing globular cluster to date.
 “Such a low global metallicity has so far never been observed for any stellar system in the Milky Way, in its surroundings or beyond,” the researchers write.

 John Norris (Australian National University) notes that clusters with metallicity as low as C-19's would be expected to be rare in the Milky Way.
 "One implication," he says, "is that one might expect (and hope) to find more of these low-metallicity streams from ongoing and future projects."